-In July 2016, the CIA World Factbook estimated Madagascar's population to include almost 24.5 million people.
+In July 2017, the CIA World Factbook estimated Madagascar's population at just over 25 million people.

 French and Malagasy are the official languages of Madagascar, with various different dialects of Malagasy spoken throughout the island.
 French is generally spoken only by the educated classes.

 The majority of Madagascans practice either Christian or indigenous beliefs, while a small minority of the population (around 7%) are Muslim.

 The official currency of Madagascar is the Malagasy ariary.
 For up-to-date exchange rates, check out this helpful conversion site.